Karanis Site Museum: Overview

 The museum displays ancient Egyptian relics from Crocodilopolis and the Faiyum Oasis archaeological region.
 It covers the history of the Faiyum Governorate, customs and traditions, and religious beliefs.
-The museum has two floors which contain 313 artefacts which date back to pre-history.
+The museum has two floors which contain 313 artifacts which date back to pre-history.
 Originally built in 1974, it underwent a restoration and reopened in 2017.

+The museum houses rare mummy portraits, which are lifelike paintings on wood or linen covering mummies, reflecting a blend of Egyptian and Roman funerary customs.
+The surrounding Karanis site includes an open-air display of stone sculptures and architectural fragments, including a red granite column, found during excavations.